uccser/cs-field-guide/csfieldguide/chapters/content/en/algorithms/algorithms.md

 {comment explain different views of algorithm (programming context) and Algorithm (that have interesting complexity); use https://www.youtube.com/watch?v=6hfOvs8pY1k for the former?}

-Every computer device you have ever used, from your school computers to your calculator, has been using {glossary-link term="algorithm" reference-text="introduction"}algorithms{glossary-link end} to tell it how to do whatever it was doing.
+Every computer device you have ever used, from your school computers to your calculator, has been using {glossary-link term="algorithm"}algorithms{glossary-link end} to tell it how to do whatever it was doing.
-Algorithms are a very important topic in Computer Science because they help software developers create efficient and error free {glossary-link term="program" reference-text="introduction"}programs{glossary-link end}.
+Algorithms are a very important topic in Computer Science because they help software developers create efficient and error free {glossary-link term="program"}programs{glossary-link end}.
 The most important thing to remember about algorithms is that there can be many different algorithms for the same problem, but some are much better than others!

 {interactive slug="sorting-algorithm-comparison" type="in-page"}